dragonflyoss/nydus/README.md

 Nydus' key features include:

-- Container images may be downloaded on demand in chunks to boost container startup
+- Container images can be downloaded on demand in chunks for lazy pulling to boost container startup
-- Chunk level data de-duplication among layers in a single repository to reduce storage, transport and memory cost
+- Chunk-based content-addressable data de-duplication to minimize storage, transmission and memory footprints
-- Flatten image metadata and data to remove all intermediate layers
+- Merged filesystem tree in order to remove all intermediate layers as a option
-- Deleted(whiteout) files in certain layer aren't packed into nydus image, therefore, image size may be reduced
+- in-kernel EROFS or FUSE filesystem together with overlayfs to provide full POSIX compatibility
 - E2E image data integrity check.
 So security issues like "Supply Chain Attach" can be avoided and detected at runtime
 - Compatible with the OCI artifacts spec and distribution spec, so nydus image can be stored in a regular container registry
+- Various container image storage backends are supported.
+For example, Registry, NAS, Aliyun/OSS.
 - Integrated with CNCF incubating project Dragonfly to distribute container images in P2P fashion and mitigate the pressure on container registries
-- Different container image storage backends are supported.
-For example, Registry, NAS, Aliyun/OSS.
 - Capable to prefetch data block before user IO hits the block thus to reduce read latency
-- Readonly FUSE file system with Linux overlayfs to provide full POSIX compatibility
 - Record files access pattern during runtime gathering access trace/log, by which user abnormal behaviors are easily caught
 - Access trace based prefetch table
-- User IO amplification to reduce the amount of small requests to storage backend.
+- User I/O amplification to reduce the amount of small requests to storage backend.

 Currently Nydus includes following tools: